 Why We Need to Change the Status Quo

 Most Americans are not aware that their investments may have ties to genocide.
 While a minority of individual investors might choose to knowingly invest in such companies, the majority of investors should not have that choice made for them by their investment firms without their knowledge and against their preferences.

 - Read the details of the 2010 and 2007 KRC Research report highlighting the very strong support by the American public for genocide-free investing.

 - Read the news about the win for genocide-free investing at ING.

-- Read the recent study by the Forum for Sustainable and Responsible Investment finding that Sudan, where genocide is ongoing, is the top ESG consideration for institutional investors.
+- Read the 2012 study by the Forum for Sustainable and Responsible Investment finding that Sudan, where genocide is ongoing, is the top ESG consideration for institutional investors.

 - Pending shareholder proposals for genocide-free investing.

 - Voting results for genocide-free investing shareholder proposals.